 Among the many not-for-profit theater companies he has represented are Adirondack Theatre Festival, Ars Nova, Culture Project, En Garde Arts (including JP Morgan Saves the Nation by Rent’s Jonathan Larson), Ensemble for the Romantic Century, Ensemble Studio Theatre, Folksbiene Yiddish Theatre, INTAR, Irish Arts Center, Jean Cocteau Repertory, Keen Company (ten years), Mint Theater (25 years), Music Theater Group, NAATCO, Woodie King’s New Federal Theater, Perry Street Theatricals, Rattlestick Theatre, Red Bull Theatre (twelve years), Storm Theater, Victoria & Michael Imperioli’s Studio Dante, Throughline Artists’ Annual Summer Shorts festival at 59E59 (eight years), TACT – The Actors Company Theatre, and York Theatre, among many others.

 Some of the many clubs and cabarets represented include Rainbow & Stars and the Rainbow Room, Windows on the World (launching its reopening after 1993 bombing until its tragic end on 9-11-2001), Café Carlyle, the Oak Room at the Algonquin, Michael’s Pub (over twenty years), The Ballroom, Freddy’s, and Roseland, working with some of the greatest names in pop music, jazz, R&B, and Broadway, including Rosemary Clooney (12 years), Mel Tormé (16 years), Sid Caesar & Imogene Coca (Together Again!
-The 40th Anniversary of “Your Show Of Shows”), Lavern Baker, Ruth Brown, Betty Buckley, Nell Carter, Johnny Crawford (of TV’s “The Rifleman”), Vic Damone, Tony Danza, Christine Ebersole, Marianne Faithful, Savion Glover, Richie Havens, Larry Kert, Peggy Lee, Jo Sullivan Loesser, Darlene Love, Patti LuPone, Maureen McGovern, Anthony Newley, Anita O’Day, Phylicia Rashad, Joan Rivers, the legendary Mickey Rooney, Helen Schneider, George Shearing, Frank Stallone, Sylvia Syms, Tommy Tune, Leslie Uggams, and Julie Wilson, among many others.
-Founding member Manhattan Association of Clubs & Cabarets.
+The 40th Anniversary of “Your Show Of Shows”), Karen Akers, Lavern Baker, Kaye Ballard, Laurie Beechman & Sam Harris, Ruth Brown, Betty Buckley, Ann Hampton Callaway & Liz Callaway, Nell Carter, Johnny Crawford (of TV’s “The Rifleman”), Vic Damone, Tony Danza, Christine Ebersole, Marianne Faithful, Stan Freeman as Oscar Levant, Savion Glover, Ellen Greene, Mary Cleere Haran, Richie Havens, Jack Jones, Larry Kert, Linda Lavin, Barbara Lea, Peggy Lee, Jo Sullivan Loesser, Darlene Love, Patti LuPone, Marilyn Maye, Maureen McGovern, Lonette McKee, Mark Murphy, Anthony Newley, Anita O’Day, Freda Payne, Phylicia Rashad, Helen Reddy, Joan Rivers, Mickey Rooney, Helen Schneider, Jonathan Schwartz, George Shearing, Frank Stallone, Sandy Stewart & Bill Charlap, Sylvia Syms, Tommy Tune, Leslie Uggams, Margaret Whiting, Joe Williams, and Julie Wilson, among many others.
 Founding member Manhattan Association of Clubs & Cabarets.

 Gersten has also provided publicity and strategic consulting for such diverse clients as Actors Studio, American Ballroom Theatre (creating “Ballroom Week”), Cherry Lane Alternative Mentor Project, The David Merrick Arts Foundation, The Drama League, 30th Annual Greenwich Village Halloween Parade, League of Off-Broadway Theatres & Producers’ annual Lortel Awards (which he wrote, produced and publicized for ten years), Lucille Lortel Theatre Foundation, New World Stages, New York Musical Theatre Festival (NYMF), Pasadena Playhouse, Reduced Shakespeare Company as part of the first New York International Festival of Arts, Stage Entertainment the international entertainment group (US press representative), PBS television’s “Theater Talk,” and Treatment Action Group, as well as exhibitions by Hilary Knight, Francesco Scavullo, Patrick McMullen, Rosie O’Donnell, and Ken Fallin, among others.
 David has also repped numerous recordings and books including ‘A Chorus Line’ and the Musicals of Michael Bennett and Not Since ‘Carrie:’ 40 Years of Flop Musicals, both from St. Martin’s Press.

-He has served on the Board of Governors of ATPAM, the Association of Theatrical Press Agents & Managers for over ten years, including as Press Agent Chapter Chair.
-He also serves on the Press Agent committee for the Broadway League.
+He has served on the Board of Governors of ATPAM, the Association of Theatrical Press Agents & Managers for almost twenty years, including as Press Agent Chapter Chair and Off-Broadway Steward.
+He has also served on the Press Agent committee for the Broadway League.